Estimated reading time: 5 mins

 However, modern developments have led to the emergence of digital business communication solutions such as VoIP.

-With most businesses in today’s market focusing on profitability and operational cost, here is a brief analysis of PBX vs VoIP to help you identify the best phone system for a business.
+The big question I have been asked many times – is voip good for business?
+With most companies in today’s market focusing on profitability and operational cost, here is a brief analysis of PBX vs VoIP to help you identify the best phone system for a business.

 What are PBX and VoIP?